iamvickyav/interview-preparation/Docker & Conternization/Docker/docker-session-notes.md

 **ADD** - Can be used in place of COPY command.
 Copies content from source to destination.
 Also can copy file from URL

+---

 ## Things to note

-Note 1: `catalina.sh run` command will run Tomcat is foreground & will not let container shutdown.
+**Note 1:** `catalina.sh run` command will run Tomcat is foreground & will not let container shutdown.
 So we can see container id in `docker ps` command

-Note 2: In the destination side of `COPY` command, if we are not specifying file name, the same file name will be used
+**Note 2:** In the destination side of `COPY` command, if we are not specifying file name, the same file name will be used

       E.g. `COPY target/H2Sample.war /usr/local/tomcat/webapps` will copy H2Sample.war into webapps folder without changing name

       E.g. `COPY target/H2Sample.war /usr/local/tomcat/webapps/vicky.war` will copy H2Sample.war but in the name vicky.war into webapps folder

-Note 3: `docker build` command will try to use existing images from cache while building image
+**Note 3:** `docker build` command will try to use existing images from cache while building image

-Note 4: Make sure you remove not only unwanted images built and also all stopped containers often.
+**Note 4:** Make sure you remove not only unwanted images built and also all stopped containers often.
 Refer to Commands Used section for the same